The Advent Wreath: origin of the tradition, symbolism, shape and orientation in the home according to Fengshui.

 Beato Angelico – Annunciation – By Sailko – Own work, CC BY-SA 4.0, https://commons.wikimedia.org/w/index.php?curid=93767809

 The Advent Wreath can be placed in the living room, or in a place where the family gathers and be the center of daily or weekly prayer, but we can harmonize its placement with the Fengshui compass.
-The ideal would be the center of the house so as to configure the wreath as a mandala that governs the circulation of energy throughout the house thanks to the round shape and the four candles that can be aligned with the four cardinal points.
+The ideal thing would be the center of the house so as to configure the wreath as a mandala governing the circulation of energy throughout the house thanks to the round shape and the four candles that can be aligned with the four cardinal points.
 We can also move its position starting from the next second Sunday of Advent following the indications of the azimuth astral chart:

 Two conjunctions, Venus-Moon in Scorpio and Sun-Mars in Sagittarius, bring attention to the north towards the direction of the Black Turtle of the Ba Gua, where it is therefore preferable to orient the purple or red candle of Bethlehem, symbol of the second Sunday of Advent, which indicates the universal call to Salvation.
 We can then enrich the symbolism by placing stones connected to Spiritual Healing in the north, such as Amethyst.